 Greg Gransden is a television writer and director based in Montreal.
 He was a summer staff in 2017 before joining the Board.
 Greg works on fundraising and grants, as well as outreach to former staff.

-Marc is serving his second term on the Camp Outlook Board of Directors.
-He first started with Outlook as a tripper in 2013, and has since worked as a fall/winter and summer tripper and as director of the fall/winter program.
-Marc is currently a financial analyst in Toronto, ON, and is working to help streamline Outlook's technical processes.
+Marc joined Outlook as a tripper in 2013, and has since worked as a fall/winter and summer tripper and as director of the fall/winter program.
+He is currently based in Squamish, BC and works on the financial and technological side of Outlook.

 Laura staffed Camp Outlook trips during the 2018 and 2019 summer seasons, and is excited to be serving her first term on the Board of Directors.
 She is completing her bachelor’s degree in neuroscience and philosophy, and plans to continue working with youth in the outdoors after graduation.
 Through ski instructing, gardening, and wilderness tripping, Laura has fostered her appreciation of the physical, emotional, and social benefits of time spent with nature.